sangamprashant/QRCode_Generator/README.md

 - Error handling for empty input.

 ## Credits

-This project was created by sangamprashant.
+This project was created by [sangamprashant](https://github.com/sangamprashant).
+## Demo

+You can try the QR Code Generator here: [Demo Link](https://sangamprashant.github.io/QRCode_Generator).